Director and Creatrix

 I took every single photo on this site (except the one of me!).
 I've been there, I've done that, and I want to share it with you.

 Bliss is never far away when I'm out in the backcountry.
-I have been guiding wilderness trips for 25 years.
+I have been guiding wilderness trips for over 25 years.
 These have included recreational trips as well as rites of passage and more spiritually focused retreats.
 I created Coming Home Adventures to bring heart and soul to my guided forays in my most beloved places.

 From earliest memory, I have experienced nature as a safe haven and source of companionship and inspiration.
 The practice of enjoying solitude in nature and learning from the wild ones is at the very core of who I am.
 The joy and wonder of engaging with the spirit in nature has been my lifelong guide and guardian.